 The relationship between sumo and chicken

 Chicken has become a symbol of good luck in sumo culture.
-In a match, the winning wrestler remains standing on two feet while the defeated loses balance, touching the ground with his hand or body.
-As a chicken can usually be seen on two feet and doesn’t have arms to touch the ground, it is the perpetual winner.
+In a match, the winning wrestler remains standing while the defeated falls, touching hand or body to the ground.
+A chicken is a perpetual winner because it stands on two feet and doesn’t have arms to touch the ground.

-In addition to this, sumos need to consume quite a lot of food to maintain their strength and size, and the luckiest and most delicious food out there is chicken.
-One dish popular with sumos is chanko-nabe, a hot pot noodle dish packed with vegetables and protein.
-While recipes vary somewhat, the pivotal ingredient is, of course, the (lucky) chicken meatball.
+In addition to this, sumos need to consume quite a lot of food to maintain their strength and size.
+And the luckiest and most delicious food out there is chicken.
+Chanko-nabe, a hot pot noodle dish packed with vegetables and protein, is very popular with sumos.
+While recipes vary somewhat, the pivotal ingredient is (of course) the lucky chicken meatball.

 Chicken isn’t reserved for the wrestlers alone, it is in fact a traditional stadium food for spectators too.
-Since the 1950’s, fans would buy yakitori (grilled chicken skewers) from vendors outside the stadium gates and bring them in to enjoy later.
+Since the 1950’s, fans would buy yakitori (grilled chicken skewers) from vendors outside the stadium to enjoy while watching.
 It became widely believed that eating chicken while rooting for your favourite sumo wrestlers would bring them luck.

 Some things stay the same

 These days, the stadium’s underground kitchen prepares the food each day.
-During the tournament, workers of the Yakitori Department begin early to carefully prepare the chicken for all the well-wishers attending that day.
-Although the yakitori is now broiled under far infrared heaters, it is still seasoned the same way it would have been, charbroiled at the Kokugikan gates of yesteryear.
+Workers of the Yakitori Department begin early to carefully prepare the chicken for all the well-wishers attending that day.
+They broil yakitori under far infrared heaters but still season it the same way it would have been in yesteryear.

 Available at several places other than Kokugikan

 Previously ‘Kokugikan yakitori’ was only available on-site during regular tournaments.
-However, you can now purchase it at bento stores inside JR Stations Tokyo, Ueno, Shinjuku, Omiya and Hachioji as well as ‘Soramachi’ in Tokyo Sky Tree Town and Meijiza (Meiji Theatre).
+However, you can now purchase it at bento stores inside JR Stations Tokyo, Ueno, Shinjuku, Omiya and Hachioji.
+You’ll also find it at ‘Soramachi’ in Tokyo Sky Tree Town and Meijiza (Meiji Theatre).

-While the best time to enjoy ‘Kokugikan Yakitori’ is during a sumo match, it’s an easy-to-get traditional stadium food and certainly worth a try!
+The best time to enjoy ‘Kokugikan Yakitori’ is during a sumo match.
+Though it’s easy-to-get this traditional stadium food elsewhere and certainly worth a try!

 Visit the Kokugikan Website.